Terem Quartet: Style

 In 1991 Peter Gabriel called the ensemble style "Teremism" by analogy with "communism".
 In European terminology Terem-Quartet's style is known as "World music".

-In the "Creative Infantry" (Tvorchesky Desant) programme the musicians themselves spoke about their style: the instruments they play give wit to any genre that is why the ensemble turned to classical music, to jazz and to folk-rock but the basis lies in Russian culture, national customs and Russian original world-view.
-Meanwhile, Andrey Konstantinov added that they take all the best from both western and eastern cultures.
+In the "Creative Infantry" (Tvorchesky Desant) programme the musicians themselves spoke about their style.
 The name of the ensemble resembles this attitude: "Terem" is a big house which unites musical currents all over the world.

 Terem is not only a house.
 It is a place where everything is fine.
 When creating the ensemble if we had set our goal to make money we wouldn't have become Terem.
 We always have had a sublime goal - to create contemporary music on the basis of national one so that it was clear and public.
 So that it excited us and the audience (Andrey Konstantinov).

-Sometimes musicians called their style "Terem" but then the appropriate word was found - "crossover".
-Andrey Konstantinov explained that this genre implies the combination of different styles in order to express music content in a more interesting way.

-Terem Quartet was invited to various festivals, it participated in jazz, classical, rock and even punk ones.